Long road to recovery

-Like many families face at the beginning of their child’s treatment for cancer, the Modestin’s spent most of their time at the hospital.
 “At the beginning of treatment, that’s when you go to the hospital a lot.
-You go day after day after day.” said Felix.
-“The most important thing that helped us as parents while Nicholas was in the Brooklyn Hospital Center for a month, was his strength and his willingness to beat his cancer.
-With all the medications, injections and two surgeries, he always had a smile and an upbeat attitude.”
+You go day, after day, after day,” said Felix.
+“The most important thing that helped us as parents while Nicholas was in the Brooklyn Hospital Center for a month was his strength and his willingness to beat his cancer.
+With all the medications, injections, and 2 surgeries, he always had a smile and an upbeat attitude.”
+Even when Nicholas developed acute leukoencephalopathy, a rare side effect of treatment, his outlook remained positive.
+Leukoencephalopathy causes severe muscle weakness, leaving Nicholas unable to stand or walk for several months.
+“I never knew it was going to be so devastating to see my own kid that bad…We had to drive 4 days a week back and forth to the hospital for chemotherapy and rehab.
+He was just solid as a rock,” Felix described sadly.

-Nicholas has since since learned to walk again thanks to a strict regimen of physical and occupational therapy and the support of his mom and dad.
-His strong family has been able to stay positive and move forward through the cancer storm to the point of recovery.
-Nicholas, who will be in first grade this September, has completed treatment and is doing very well.
+Nicholas has since learned to walk again, thanks to a strict regimen of physical and occupational therapy and the support of his parents.
+His strong family has been able to stay positive and move forward to the point of recovery.
+Nicholas is now back in school, has completed treatment, and is doing very well.
+He continues to share his contagious smile at local Family Reach events.